RJMourits/Modelling-the-enslaved-as-historical-persons/README.md

 ### 4.3.
 Exploring Slave Trade in Asia (ESTA)
 [Exploring Slave Trade in Asia (ESTA)](https://exploringslavetradeinasia.com/) models the same data as [SlaveVoyages](https://www.slavevoyages.org/) with a data model that is similar to [SlaveVoyages](https://www.slavevoyages.org/) and [sdo:TravelAction](https://schema.org/TravelAction).
-However, ESTA operationalizes concept of SlaveVoyage a bit different than the other two parties.
+However, ESTA operationalizes transports a bit different than the other two parties.

 |  | Issue | Description	  | Reuse |
 |--|-------|----------------|-------|